Best daily deals

 Like the AirPods Pro and AirPods Max, the AirPods (3rd generation) is compatible with Apple’s Spatial Audio and head tracking.

-Spatial audio with Dolby Atmos is Apple’s version of 3D sound, and it uses head-tracking technology to create a more realistic, immersive experience with music and movies.
+Spatial audio with Dolby Atmos is Apple’s version of 3D sound.
+It uses head-tracking technology to create a more realistic, immersive experience with music and movies.
 Apple introduced Spatialize Stereo with the AirPods (3rd generation), which doesn’t require source material with more than two channels to work.
 Spatialize Stereo isn’t particularly great, but it works well on tracks initially mixed in mono.

 Apple’s spatial audio works just with the AirPods Pro (1st generation and 2nd), AirPods Max, AirPods (3rd generation), and the Beats Fit Pro.